SamOphis/Kunou/README.md

 # Self-hosting Details
 Kunou isn't particularly complicated to self-host.
 The project uses the [sbt](https://www.scala-sbt.org/) build tool, and a custom `runKunou` task has been made *for local debug purposes only*, which just creates a user-friendly application packaged into a `tar.xz` archive, then unpacks it, runs the application, and any output is echoed to the console.

+> **Note:** `runKunou` relies on a `run.sh` shell script in working directory.
+I generally advise *against* using the `runKunou` task unless you have a dev environment equivalent to my local one.

 For production, you can use the `universal:packageXzTarball` task or any other similar ones depending on your system, unpack it and use the generated executable.
 Note that a [Redis](https://redis.io/) server must be running locally on port 6379, or all messages